Vladimir-csp/uwsm/README.md

 This example starts sway wayland session automatically upon login on tty1 if system is in `graphical.target`

-**Screening for being in interactive login shell here is essential**, since `wayland-wm-env@${WM}.service` sources profile which has a potential for nasty loops if run unconditionally.
+**Screening for being in interactive login shell here is essential**, since `wayland-wm-env@${wm}.service` sources profile which has a potential for nasty loops if run unconditionally.
 Other conditions are a recommendation.

 Short snippet for `~/.profile`: